-The most common cause of vulval cancer is infection with the Human Papilloma Virus (HPV).
-HPV is a common sexually transmitted infection that causes most cases of cervical cancer and is responsible for about 70% of vulval cancers.
+The most common risk factor for vulval cancer is infection with the Human Papilloma Virus (HPV).
+HPV is a common sexually transmitted infection that causes most cases of cervical cancer and about 70% of vulval cancers.
+There are many different types of HPV (not all of them cause cancer) and your body can sometimes clear the virus by itself, so not everyone who is exposed to HPV will get cancer.

 - Age – your chance of developing vulval cancer increases as you get older.